Clinical Lecturer in Public Health

 MBChb, DTM&H, Msc, PhD, MFPH, FRSPH, FHEA

-John is a Clinical Lecturer in Public Health at the University of Cambridge.
-In his current post, he spends 50% of his time undertaking research and 50% in the NHS.
+John is a Clinical Lecturer in Public Health at the University of Cambridge and co-leads the Health Inequalities Pillar at Cambridge Public Health (https://www.cph.cam.ac.uk/research/research-pillars/health-inequalities).

-In 2012, John began an Academic Clinical Fellowship at the University of East Anglia which allowed him to spend 25% of his time in research and 75% in the public health team at Norfolk County Council.
-John was successful in applying for a NIHR Doctoral Research Fellowship looking at how disadvantaged older people access primary care.
-His research informed an NHS toolkit and animation about improving access to primary care for vulnerable groups and based on this I won two prizes for research Impact.
+In 2012, John began an Academic Clinical Fellowship in Public Health at the University of East Anglia and Norfolk County Council.
+He was successful in applying for a NIHR Doctoral Research Fellowship looking at how disadvantaged older people access primary care.
+His research informed an NHS toolkit and animation about improving access to primary care for vulnerable groups and based on this he won two prizes for research Impact.
 After finishing his fellowship, John was appointed as a Clinical Lecturer at the University of Cambridge in 2019.

 John’s career progress to date is as follows: